pyiron/executorlib/docs/installation.md

 ```
 flux resource list
 ```
-The output should return a list compareable to the following example output:
+The output should return a list comparable to the following example output:
 ```
      STATE NNODES   NCORES    NGPUS NODELIST
       free      1        6        1 ljubi